Omar-Ar1/Omar-Ar1/README.md

 I am currently involved in an exciting project that pushes the boundaries of machine learning:

 - **Large Language Model for Investor Engagement**: In collaboration with BNP Asset Management, I am developing a specialized large language model (LLM) designed to explain optimization model results in a way that is accessible and engaging for investors.
 This project aims to bridge the gap between complex model outputs and investor insights.
+- **Language Vision Model for Medical Application**: Currently, I am fine-tuning the Large Language Vision Assistant (LLaVA) on radiographic images to democratize medical assessments.
+This innovation aims to make critical diagnostic tools accessible to medical students, nurses, and doctors alike.